 3. Mount Esja

-Although called ‘mount’, Esja is actually a chain of mountains that appeared near the beginning of the Ice Age, and one of the best places in Iceland for hiking!
+Although called ‘mount’, Esja is actually a chain of mountains that appeared near the beginning of the Ice Age.
+Even though it is not one of the tallest Icelandic mountains, it is one of the best places in Iceland for hiking!

 One of the biggest pros of visiting Esja is that it’s hikeable all year around and there are several trails, each with a different difficulty level, so you can go alone, with your partner, your friends or your family.

 Make sure to pack some good hiking boots with a solid grip, check the weather forecast to avoid harsh weather, and get ready for a two-to-four-hour hike up to the top!